HOSPITALITY MANAGEMENT (HOSM)

 Credits: 3

-HOSM 450 - GRADUATE SEMINAR IN FOOD SERVICE
+HOSM 450 - SEMINAR IN HOSPITALITY AND TOURISM

 Designed to open up fresh perspectives and develop new insights into topics which represent emerging and/or critical issues in food and beverage management Contemporary issues and problems facing those with management-level responsibilities.
 (3)